 Save a brown jug—

-The pleasures of these two characters are continued in the eighth stanza with the speaker stating that at one point they “go…smoking.”
-This is another base activity which brings him joy.
-It is the simple things at this point which please him the most.
+The pleasures of these two characters are continued in the eighth stanza of ‘Old Song’ with the speaker stating that at one point they “go…smoking.”
+This is another base activity that brings him joy.
+It is the simple things at this point that please him the most.

 At moments, the two do not talk.
 They spend time reminiscing inside their own minds and only interacting through the passing of “a brown jug” of what is likely alcohol.
 It is enough to be in one another’s presence.
 They find comfort in their shared situation.